Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 **First and foremost** AI is much a voguish theme and publicity of all kinds, but not mere hype and chimera.
 There are new generation data processing and storage behind<sup>:hammer_and_wrench:</sup>, but neither is "intelligent" since smart heads have programmed them.

 You may charge me with shallow judgments but searching for the theme I found the same-level presentations - beautiful (no sarcasm), futuristic but overall.
-(Compare to hash functions which had silently revolutionalized IT.)
+(Compare to pure hash functions which had silently revolutionalized IT.)

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:hammer_and_wrench:</sup> <sub>Processing vast amounts of data in real-time, finding patterns there; image/video on-the-fly filtering and recognition; routine translation and text generation</sub>